keenbug/ReSheet/notes.md

 # Ideas

-- There are cells, describing a "unit" of data (corresponding to cells in excel or lines/whatever in notion)
+- There are blocks, describing a "unit" of data (corresponding to cells in excel or lines/whatever in notion)
-    - every cell can be switched between 3 different states:
+    - every block can be switched between 3 different states:
         - view: display the user data (e.g. a paragraph of text)
         - edit: change user data (e.g. a paragraph of text in a small text editor)
         - code: change the underlying code
-    - a cell consists of
+    - a block consists of
         - data: the user (editable) data
         - code: determining the cells behaviour and view in the view and edit state
         - (interactive state: volatile state that is not persisted and can be lost because of user actions.
 Only used for the UI.
 Does not contain data the user explicitly wants to persist)
-    - cells can be nested in cells
+    - blocks can be nested in blocks

 # Steps